CTSRD-CHERI/cheri-c-programming/src/allocators/README.md

 CHERI will then ensure that memory accesses to allocations made via pointers are safe with respect to memory-safety properties such as spatial safety, temporal safety, and so on.

+## Memory-safety features enabled through allocators

+### Spatial safety

+ * Align allocations to allow pointers to be stored
+ * Align and pad allocations if required by compressed bounds

+### Temporal safety

+ * Initialize memory before reuse
+ * Ensure no outstanding pointers
+   * Quarantining and revocation
+   * Garbage collection